Hilson-Alex/Butterfly/README.md

 *Butterfly image by me, [Hilson-Alex]*

 ## Getting Started

 By following these instructions you will get the working compiler on your computer.

 ### Installing

 The easiest way to install the compiler, you just need to download the bf_installer.msi [here](https://github.com/Hilson-Alex/Butterfly/releases/tag/0.2.0).
 When executed, the installer will install the executable, dependencies and do all setup needed.

-Another way to get the compiler working is downloading the source code and adding the path to the [/out] folder(./out) on the `Path` environment variable.
+Another way to get the compiler working is downloading the source code, adding the path to the [/out] folder(./out) on the `Path` environment variable an then compile the source code with the `-o ./out/butterfly.exe` flag.
 It is important to not change the locations of the executable or the resource folder (and anything inside it), or the compiler may malfunction.

 > You can see a tutorial about configuring the environment variables [here.](https://www.c-sharpcorner.com/article/how-to-addedit-path-environment-variable-in-windows-11/)

 ### Using The Compiler

 The Butterfly compiler receive a directory with one or more *.bf* files inside.

 If you used the installer or added the [/out](./out) folder to the `Path` environment variable, then you can just use it like this: